erwinqxy/TelePet-Bot/README.md

 ## How we built it 👷🏻
 The backend is written in Python and [Telegram Bot API](https://core.telegram.org/bots/api).
 The computer vision feature was built using OpenCV2 Haar Cascade pretrained [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/tree/master/data/haarcascades) model weights for face detection.
 You can refer [here](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html) for the OpenCV2 documentation.
-For APIs, we worked with [Tiktok API](https://dteather.com/TikTok-Api/docs/TikTokApi.html) to pull Tiktok videos, [gspread](https://docs.gspread.org/en/latest/) to set up a working database to store the pet information for each group chat in google sheets.
+For APIs, we worked with [Tiktok API](https://dteather.com/TikTok-Api/docs/TikTokApi.html) to pull Tiktok videos, [Google Sheets API](https://docs.gspread.org/en/latest/) to set up a working database to store the pet information for each group chat in google sheets and [Google Drive API](https://developers.google.com/drive) to store cached overlay images for each group chat in google drive.

 ## Challenges we ran into 😣